cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 Don’t worry too much about productionizing the data-fetching step at this point.
 (Although any code you write can be used later.)

-Also check to see whether the data is coming from an existing source, e.g. the wastewater data and NCHS data are accessed the same way, so when adding wastewater data, we could reuse the  API key and only needed to lightly modify the API calls for the new dataset.
+Also check to see whether the data is coming from an existing source, e.g. NSSP and NCHS are accessed the same way, so when adding NSSP, we could reuse the API key and only needed to lightly modify the API calls for the new dataset.

 Reading from a local file: